-There’s one image of Zante that sums it up perfectly as a top pick for spectacular beaches – that’s Navagio Beach, or Smugglers’ Cove.
-It’s easily one of the most beautiful in Greece.
-As such, you might recognise it from countless postcards promoting the Ionian Isle.
-The beach is only accessible by boat, but it’s worth the trip for shots of the ivory-coloured sands, white cliffs and huge iconic shipwreck.
-It’s not the only stretch that’s been turning heads, though.
-TripAdvisor recently included the island’s Porto Limnionas Beach on its list of the Top 10 Beaches in Europe.
-The clear waters at this hideaway spot are enough reason to visit alone – not to mention the underwater caves.
-If that wasn’t enough, make tracks for the southern coast for a totally different beach experience.
-Here, the sands are a breeding ground for endangered loggerhead turtles, and you can head out to beautiful islets to spot them.
+If you’re looking for the perfect beach destination, Zante is the one for you.
+This picture-perfect Greek island flaunts one of Europe’s most scenic stretches of sand – Navagio Beach, AKA Smugglers’ Cove.
+It’s only accessible by boat, but it’s worth the day trip for shots of the ivory-coloured sands, white cliffs and famous shipwreck.
+It's not the only spot that turns heads, though.
+Another camera-ready bit of coast is Porto Limnionas Beach.
+The turquoise waters here are enough of a reason to visit – the underwater caves are an added bonus.
+If that wasn’t enough, make tracks for the southern coast for a totally different experience.
+Here, the sands are a breeding ground for endangered Loggerhead turtles, and you can take a trip out the islets to spot them.

-Kefalonia is the home of the almighty cheese puff – it’s cheese baked in pastry, need we say anymore?
-If you’re still not convinced, you can always opt for the island’s other specialty – meat pies.
-They’re usually filled with tender veal and lamb, but pork is also a popular choice.
-Whichever one you pick, the meat’s cooked in a tomato-and-wine sauce and spiced up with garlic, cinnamon and nutmeg.
+Kefalonia is the home of the almighty cheese puff – cheese baked in pastry, need we say anymore?
+If you’re still not convinced, you can always opt for the island’s other specialty, meat pies.
+They’re usually filled with tender veal, lamb or pork.
+Whichever you pick, the meat’s cooked in a tomato and wine sauce, and spiced up with garlic, cinnamon and nutmeg.
 You can wash it all down with a glass of the local tipple, Robola wine.
-Restaurant-wise, we’d suggest plumping for a harbourside seat at one of Fiskardo’s family-run tavernas.
+Restaurant-wise, we’d suggest plumping for a harbourside seat at a taverna.
 You’ll find the menus brimming with all sorts of traditional fare, including stifado – the Greek equivalent of a stew, or strapatsada – a simple but delicious dish, where eggs are fried with tomatoes and olive oil.
-Each island has its own round-up of dishes to sample, and we went Around the Greek Islands with a fork to give you a taste of our favourites.

-Striking black beaches, first-rate wineries and some out-of-this-world sunsets.
-It’s almost as if Santorini was tailor-made for honeymoons.
-A huge volcanic eruption is behind the island’s breathtaking scenery – in fact, it caused the centre to fall into the sea, leaving a mostly-submerged crater, or caldera.
+Striking black-sand beaches, first-rate wineries and pretty villages – it’s almost as if Santorini was tailor-made for honeymoons.
+A huge volcanic eruption is behind this island’s scenery – in fact, it caused the centre to fall into the sea, leaving a mostly-submerged crater.
 It’s not just Mother Nature who did herself proud, though.
-The locals have excelled themselves, too, with their whitewashed houses, blue-domed churches and picturesque vineyards.
+The locals have really made an impact with their whitewashed houses, blue-domed churches and picturesque vineyards.
 The island’s clifftops are perfect for hand-in-hand sunset-watching.
-In truth, it regularly trumps more far-flung destinations in world’s best sunset lists.
+Santorini regularly trumps more far-flung destinations in the world’s best sunset lists.
 Oia – on the caldera – is one of the best spots to catch the sun sink beneath the horizon.
-And while most people don’t come to Santorini for the beaches – there are some real natural beauties to uncover.
+And, while most people don’t come to Santorini for the beaches, there are some real natural beauties to uncover.
 We’re talking dramatic volcanic swathes or quirky crimson-coloured stretches.

-With bohemian cafés, smart piano bars and raucous beach parties, Greece’s glamour isle is giving Ibiza a run for its money.
-And the mixed crowd of A-list party animals and backpackers all hone in on Mykonos Town to stay up ‘til sunrise.
-For such a good-looking town, this place goes all-out when it comes to nightlife.
-Paradise and Super Paradise are the big-hitters here – the latter’s a bikini-optional beach bar with go-go dancers and great people-watching, while the former is a club hosting huge DJs from around the globe.
-There are other more laid-back options, too.
+With its bohemian cafés, smart piano bars and lively beach parties, Greece’s glamour isle is giving Ibiza a run for its money.
+And the mixed crowd of A-list party animals and backpackers all hone in on Mykonos Town.
+This hub goes all-out when it comes to nightlife.
+Paradise and Super Paradise are the big-hitters here – the latter’s a bikini-optional beach bar, while the former is a club hosting huge DJs from around the globe.
+There are other more laidback options, too.
 You can hit up Little Venice, which is awash with underground haunts, cocktail bars and quirky eateries.
-Just so you know, the restaurants around here stay open really late, as well, so long leisurely dinners are always on the cards.
-If you’re feeling particularly extravagant, you could try the Nobu Matsuhisa Restaurant – owned by the famous celeb chef of the same name.
+The restaurants around here stay open really late too, so long leisurely dinners are on the cards.

-We’d hazard a guess you’ve probably not heard of this one.
+We’d hazard a guess you’ve probably not heard of Thassos.
 This relatively unknown Aegean isle is traditionally Greek down to its bones.
 Inland, you’ve got vineyards, olive groves and snug villages, while the coast is dashed with a pick ‘n’ mix of beaches.
 You can stretch out on the white sands, joined by locals and a handful of Greek tourists.
 Of course, it’s got its fair share of hidden, people-free patches, too.
-Renting a car is the best way to get about, but don’t expect much signposting – that’s all part of the charm.
+Renting a car is the best way to get about, but don’t expect much signposting – which is all part of the charm, of course.
 Another great way to explore is by mountain bike.
 The island’s got a load of nature trails, and you can always swing by a bar on the way back, where you’re likely to hear musicians playing the bouzouki, a traditional Greek string instrument.
-If this sounds like your kind of thing, take a peek at our cycling holidays.

 The TUI SENSATORI Atlantica Caldera Palace is well-versed in the art of indulgence.
 Everything from meals to spa treatments are served with a touch of classic, Greek style.